HarfoucheLab/Ready-Steady-Go-AI/Step 5 - Check Your Understanding, Practice, and Exercise/README.md

 Here, you will find a set of self-test quizzes in form of multiple-choice questions (MCQs), practices, and exercises to augment your learning by testing the knowledge you have acquired and by applying the concepts explained in practices and exercises.

-These questions will help you identify good practices and develop troubleshooting skills that can come in useful when performing AI-based analysis.
+These questions will help you identify good practices and develop troubleshooting skills that can be useful when performing AI-based analysis.

 For the self-test quizzes, two Google Forms were developed:
-1. The first asks questions about the basics of some of the topics covered in our manuscript.
+1. The first asks questions about the basics of some of the topics covered in our paper.
 **Access the first self-test quiz [here](https://forms.gle/mDyn1ExSZxRfxV1r6 "here")**
 2. The second, intended for the more experienced researchers, includes more advanced questions and is based on real-life scenarios that we have faced while developing our tutorial.
 **Access the second self-test quiz [here](https://forms.gle/1n6ngsNSeCZ7bJgK7 "here")**